April 16, 2026

 The Design Jam format fostered open dialogue and collaboration across sectors and disciplines.
 Attendees engaged in hands-on exercises, shared real-world experiences, and explored ideas for responsible automation at varying levels of organizational maturity.

 Insights from the session will contribute to an upcoming industry report, providing a broader synthesis of key findings and recommendations.
-CIPL and TTC Labs will be taking this event to San Francisco at the end of the month, and following this CIPL members will have the opportunity to continue the conversation through upcoming follow-up sessions and future thought leadership initiatives.
+CIPL and TTC Labs will be taking this event to San Francisco at the end of the month, and CIPL members will have the opportunity to continue the conversation through upcoming follow-up sessions and future thought leadership initiatives.

 Designing AI with Accountability in Mind